ADVANCED COLLEGE CREDIT PATHWAY

 The ACCP program focuses on preparing students for success in a university setting instead of teaching to standardized tests.
 Students develop their academic English proficiency and soft skills through in-class participation, group discussions, presentations, etc.

 ACCP students are automatically accepted to ACCP Partner Universities as Sophomores upon successful completion of the program.
-No SAT, ACT, TOEFL scores, essays, or letters of recommendation are needed.
+SAT, ACT, TOEFL scores, essays, or letters of recommendation may be waived in special circumstances.

 ACCP membership helps to improve your school's ranking and quality of students.
 The ability to offer college-level courses and guaranteed college acceptance without standardized testing will give your school a competitive edge.